kinghuthman/budgetApp/README.md

 Array.prototype.slice.call(list)

 forEach method loops over an array, able to pass a cb function that has 3 arguments. the first argument is the current element in the array, the second is the index of where that element is, and the third argument is the array itself.

+---

+---

+CONVERT FIELD INPUTS TO NUMBERS/PREVENT FALSE INPUTS

+---

+Use parseFloat( ) to convert the value returned as a string into a number.

+If statement to prevent false inputs.